 - Head-on collisions: Head-on collisions may occur if a motorist turns in the path of a motorcycle or if the driver runs a red light and fails to yield the right of way.

 - Road conditions: Poor road conditions caused by ice, rain, loose gravel or debris, potholes, road construction, and poorly maintained roads may cause a motorcyclist to lose control and crash.

-- Drunk drivers: A driver who is under the influence of drugs or alcohol may fail to see a motorcyclist or have a delayed response to an impending collision.
+- Drunk drivers: A driver under the influence of drugs or alcohol may fail to see a motorcyclist or have a delayed response to an impending collision.

 - Left turns at an intersection: If a motorist turns left at an intersection and fails to register an oncoming motorcycle, an accident may occur.
 Motorcyclists may be in special danger in such situations, as they are smaller and often less visible than passenger vehicles.